andrewacashner/hearingfaithms/chapters/chapter-3.md

 Aquitaine, that has become a standby in modern liturgical studies, *lex orandi, lex credendi*.
-Rather than use the motto to create a dichotomy between belief and prayer---in which "the rule of prayer establishes the rule of faith", as in
+Rather than use the motto to create a dichotomy between belief and prayer---in which "the rule of prayer establishes the rule of faith" (see
-@Kavanagh:LiturgicalTheology---the intent here is simply to emphasize that both faith and worship may be seen as integral and interrelated parts of religious life in Christianity.
+@Kavanagh:LiturgicalTheology)---the intent here is simply to emphasize that both faith and worship may be seen as integral and interrelated parts of religious life in Christianity.
 For critical discussion of the motto, with attentions to its actual origin and its changing meaning in recent scholarship, see @Irwin:LexOrandi.

 Wonder at Christ's birth is one of the primary tropes of Christmas, and much Spanish devotional music seems designed primarily to cultivate this attitude.
 Padilla's setting of *Voces, las de la capilla* evokes wonder not only in the words in the virtuoso composition and performance of the music as well.
-The song that is the Christ-child is "as much to hear as to admire," the villancico says.
-The villancico aims less to instruct than to amaze, just as Mary Malcolm Gaylord has said that the goal of elaborate Spanish poetry is "to produce effects of astonishment and awe conveyed by the Latin term *admiratio*"---and indeed Padilla's piece asks listeners to imagine a song that is "as much to hear as to
+The villancico aims less to instruct than to amaze, just as Mary Gaylord has said that the goal of elaborate Spanish poetry is "to produce effects of astonishment and awe conveyed by the Latin term *admiratio*"---and indeed Padilla's piece asks listeners to imagine a song that is "as much to hear as to